huggingface/blog/winning-aimo-progress-prize.md

 | lr scheduler     | cosine  | cosine  |
 | warmup ratio     | 0.1     | 0.1     |

 Our initial submissions used DeepSeek 7B models that were only fine-tuned on Stage 1, but we found the performance was quite limited, with 8/50 being our best score on the public leaderboard using maj@32.
-It was [Abdur Rafae](https://www.kaggle.com/abdurrafae)’s [public notebook](https://www.kaggle.com/code/abdurrafae/improved-code-interpretation) that prompted us to take a look at integrating code execution in the training recipe.
-Initially, we focused on the [Mix of Minimal Optimal Sets (MMOS)](https://github.com/cyzhh/MMOS) dataset, as described in the notebook's title.
+It was [**Abdur Rafae**](https://www.kaggle.com/abdurrafae)’s [**public prize notebook**](https://www.kaggle.com/code/abdurrafae/improved-code-interpretation) that prompted us to take a look at integrating code execution in the training recipe.
+Initially, we focused on the [**Mix of Minimal Optimal Sets (MMOS)**](https://github.com/cyzhh/MMOS) dataset, as described in the notebook's title.
 We found that using MMOS improved performance but was still capped at 16/50 on the public leaderboard with maj@32, likely due to the fact that MMOS only consists of single-turn solutions (i.e., the model only generates a single Python program, which is insufficient for hard problems).
-We later realized that MMOS was a misnomer and that Kaggle notebooks were actually running the [DeepSeekMath 7B RL](https://huggingface.co/deepseek-ai/deepseek-math-7b-rl) model, which is capable of multi-step reasoning and code execution.
+We later realized that MMOS was a misnomer and that Kaggle notebooks were actually running the [**DeepSeekMath 7B RL**](https://huggingface.co/deepseek-ai/deepseek-math-7b-rl) model, which is capable of multi-step reasoning and code execution.

 At this point, we focused our efforts on producing a dataset similar to the one used by the DeepSeekMath Instruct / RL models, and this, together with the MuMath-Code recipe, led to significant improvements.